cairolopes/cairolopes/README.md

-# Hi stranger, I'm Cairo Lopes 👋
+# Hi there, I'm Cairo Lopes 👋

 ### I'm from Xique-Xique/BA, a country side of Bahia/BR.
 - 🔭 I’m currently working on my life code
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on with other content creators